ethereum-node/merchantApi/README.md

 ```

 **Situations the callback is triggered**
-- **A: Payment received/Unconfirmed**: status: 1/2, confirmations: 0;
+- **A: Payment received/Unconfirmed**: status: 1, confirmations: 0;
-- **B: Payment Confirmed**: status: 1/2, confirmations: 1;
+- **B: Payment Confirmed**: status: 2, confirmations: 1;
 - **C: Payment canceled or failed**: status: 9, confirmations: 0;

 The merchant might get multiple notifications for a payment.
 Possible notification cases are as follows:

-> CASE 1: A -> B (First get notification A, then get B, the pyament comes to unconfirmed first, and then unconfirmed)
+> CASE 1: A -> B (First get notification A, then get B, the pyament comes to unconfirmed first, and then confirmed)
 > CASE 2: B (the payment goes to confirmed directly, no unconfirmed state)
 > CASE 3: A -> C (the payment goes to unconfirmed, and then canceled)
-> CASE 4: A -> B -> C (the payment goes to unconfirmed, and then unconfirmed, but finally canceled)
-> CASE 5: B -> C (the payment goes to confirmed, and then canceled)
-> CASE 6: ... -> C -> B (the payment goes to canceled, but then goes to confirmed again , in case of blockchain rollback)

-The merchant should have a policy that always trust the last state.
-And the merchant should also has a mechanism to handle some unusual sutiation.
+**Trust Unconfirmed or Not?**
+Ownbit suggests a general rule for merchants to follow:
+- **For account based coins, like: ETH/USDT**, always trust **confirmed** payments only, ship your digital contents to your cusomter only after payment transaction get confirmed.
+- **For UTXO based coins, like: BTC/BCH/LTC...**, merchants can trust **unconfirmed** payments when **rbf** is false.
+The merchant can ship the digital contents immediately.

+> Unconfirmed payments with **rbf** equals to true, can be canceled in technical very easily.
+If merchants trust such payments, they should have a mechanism to get their goods back if the payments get canceled.
+> Merchants should get well prepared for handle notification status 9, to deal with payments cancelation.